Habrador/Computational-geometry/README.md

 * The Delaunay algorithm "flip edges" might have problems with colinear points
 * Remove or clarify the conversions between 2d and 3d
 * Ear Clipping with holes-in-holes
+* Fix point-in-polygon floating point precision issues (see Geometric Tools for Computer Graphics).
+Can also be used to improve Ear Clipping because uses the same idea